Yevhen-Tkachenko-1/Software-Engineer-Portfolio/resources/projects/2019-MY-FIRST-COMPLEX-APP.md

     Such approach helped a lot with application **integration testing**.
     Having additional layer of UI-side data, I was testing UI manually even without actual Radar Data.
-    The second part for testing was Data Processor, for which I implemented mock UI and was able to test interaction with Radar Server directly.
+    The second part for testing was Data Processor, for which I implemented mock UI and was able to test interaction with Radar Server directly.<br>
     As a result, it was easy to test UI changes quickly (without the need connect to Radar Server).
-    Also, there was a way to test Data Processor at low level (without impact from UI side).
+    Also, there was a way to test Data Processor at low level (without impact from UI side).<br>
     There is diagram of high-level testing approach:

     ![](../pictures/OKO/OKO_Client_Intergation_Testing.png)